What to pack for Sri Lanka holidays, Clothing & Gears Guide

 What to pack for Sri Lanka holidays can be a little different based on monsoon wind.
 November to April is the best time to visit Sri Lanka if you go to west and southern coast and April to November is the best time to visit Sri Lanka if you are heading to East coast of the island.

 Inter monsoon stretches from March, April till end May.
-It is the first wave of south-west monsoon and comes with thunder, lightning and heavy rain.
+It is the first wave of the south-west monsoon and comes with thunder, lightning and heavy rain.
 Usually, the rain begins in the evening and lasts several hours, morning and mid-day warm and sunny.
 The inter-monsoon is largely confined to north-west, west, south, south-west, the western and southern slope of the central mountain range.
 The leeward side of the mountains (east coast) remains dry during this time.
 Inter-monsoon is followed by monsoon season creating heavy rain.
-The south-west monsoon is the main contributor of Sri Lanka’s rainfall.
+The south-west monsoon is the main contributor to Sri Lanka’s rainfall.

 Light, a Basic and Necessary

 Light, a basic dress code is recommended for a Sri Lanka holidays.
 Travel light is the most appropriate in Sri Lanka and it makes the journey enjoyable and easy.
 The travellers should be able to maintain a fine balance of layers of thermal clothing during the Sri Lanka holidays.
 Below list provides you with a good idea as to what needed to be packed into your suitcase for your Sri Lanka holidays.